 IFRIC concluded that such contracts, which would for example include a conversion option in a foreign currency denominated convertible bond, are liabilities.
 They did however decide to recommend that the IASB consider amending IAS 32 so that, for classification purposes only, a fixed amount of foreign currency would be treated as a fixed amount of cash.
-To date at least, no such amendment has been made.
+To date no such amendment has been made (although a more limited amendment relating to the classification of rights issues denominated in a foreign currency was issued in October 2009, see Section C.4.1.1 below).
 Accordingly, a derivative contract which involves an entity delivering a fixed number of its own equity instruments in exchange for a fixed amount of foreign currency fails the 'fixed for fixed' test and will be classified as a liability.